43rd Venla Relay

 Emit punching system

 Punching in the competition will be carried out with the electronic Emit punching system.
 Instructions of how to use the system can be found close to the competition information center.
-Each team must have at least three Emit cards.
+Each team must have at least four (4) Emit cards in the Jukola relay and three (3) Emit cards in the Venla relay.
 The same card can be used in both the Venla relay and in the Jukola relay.
 Same card cannot be used in two consecutive legs or by two different teams in the same relay.

 The team material includes an Emit card check slip for each member of the team.
 This must be attached to the Emit card.
 On this slip, the competitor must write the letter V (for the Venla relay) or the letter J (for the Jukola relay), your team number and your leg number.
 The backup slip should be attached to the Emit card with a small piece of thin tape.

-The number of your Emit card will be red in the emit-tent on your way to the start / changeover area through the entrance gate (marked with the text “MARSMARS”).
+The number of your Emit card will be read in the emit-tent on your way to the start / changeover area through the entrance gate “Suomen suurin kuntokoulu”.
 You have to insert the card into an Emit reset unit, which clears the card for your leg.
 After reset, the Emit card cannot be changed.
-If your Emit card cannot be read at the registration you will be given a rental Emit card provided by the organizer.
+If your Emit card cannot be read at the registration your Emit card will be replaced with a rental Emit card provided by the organizer.
 You are not allowed to compete with a broken / unread card.
 After finishing the leg, you must return the organizer’s card to the Info, where you will be charged 40 € for using the card.
 Your own card will then be given back to you.

 After finishing their leg, competitors will be guided to the Emit-punching check-out.
 There the data of the card will be read.
 If there are any problems with the punching data, the competitor will be guided to the Wailing Wall.

 All hired cards must be returned to the Info, each card of one team in the same bag as they were on receiving them.
-If a team has hired multiple cards they must be returned together.
 Unreturned or lost cards will be charged at 80€ each.
 If a card is hired only for the Venla relay it must be returned to the information center immediately after the Venla relay is finished.

 There are Emit card testing units at the information center and next to the emit check-in area.
 To test your Emit card, place it onto an Emit card testing unit which is provided with an LED light.
 If you see the LED light blinking, your card works.
-If the card’s battery is run down or is about to run down the light does not blink.
-In this instance the competitor will need to rent a new card before checking in at the entrance gate.
+If the card’s battery is too low it may not be readable in the result service system.
+In this case the competitor will need to rent a new card before checking in at the entrance gate.

 Competitors are also advised to test their emit cards in the model control points which are located at the information center and next to the entrance gate.
 The actual controls, the changeover and the finish, all have the same kind of punching as the model controls.
 For the electronic punching to work properly, the Emit card must be put onto the control unit in the right way all the way into the bottom.
-Because of its shape, the Emit card fits to the control unit one way only.
 When the punching is done properly, the backup slip in the Emit card will be marked with a pin, in addition to the electronic mark in the actual card.
-This will prove your visit at the control point in case of failure in the electronic system.
+This will prove your visit at the control point in case of failure in the electronic system

 You will be given a folded map by an official.
 When you get the map, you must make sure that the map has got your team’s number on it.
 It is the competitor’s responsibility to check that the map is the correct one.
-It is strictly forbidden to unfold the map before the start signal.
+The map is folded and it is strictly forbidden to unfold the map before the start signal.
 Opening the map too early will lead to the disqualification of the team.

-The start will be signalled by a starting gun fired by the Finnish Defense Forces and a flypast with light effects.
+The start will be signalled by a starting gun fired by the Finnish Defense Forces.
 You are not allowed to move forward before the gun is fired.
-Teams that false-start or make others to false-start will be disqualified!
+Teams that false-start or make others to false-start will be disqualified.
 The handing of the maps and the actual start will be recorded.

 There are marked routes from the last controls to the changeover / finish line.
 Incoming competitors will be split to separate lanes on the basis of their leg numbers.
 At the point of separation, choose the lane above which you see your leg number on an electronic screen.
 NB!
 The numbering of the lanes changes during the relay.
 The fastest teams of each leg will be guided to the rightmost lane.
-There will be organizers guiding the runners into the correct lanes.
+There will be organizers guiding the runners into the correct lanes but in crowded situations the runners must also check the right lane themselves.

 Take the map to the next runner of your team waiting at the changeover fence.
 There are guide signs on the changeover fence indicating at which section of the fence the changeover has to take place, depending on the team’s number.